storesafe/cordova-sqlite-storage/README.md

 ### Some known deviations from the Web SQL database standard

 - The `window.sqlitePlugin.openDatabase` static factory call takes a different set of parameters than the standard Web SQL `window.openDatabase` static factory call.
-In case you have to use existing Web SQL code with no modifications please see the **Web SQL replacement tip** below.
+In case you have to use existing Web SQL code with no modifications please see the [**Web SQL replacement tip**](#web-sql-replacement-tip) below.
 - This plugin does *not* support the database creation callback or standard database versions.
-Please read the **Database schema versions** section below for tips on how to support database schema versioning.
+Please read the [**Database schema versions**](#database-schema-versions) section below for tips on how to support database schema versioning.
 - This plugin does *not* support the synchronous Web SQL interfaces.
 - Known issues with handling of certain ASCII/UNICODE characters as described below.
-- It is possible to request a SQL statement list such as "SELECT 1; SELECT 2" within a single SQL statement string, however the plugin will only execute the first statement and silently ignore the others ref: [xpbrew/cordova-sqlite-storage#551](https://github.com/xpbrew/cordova-sqlite-storage/issues/551)
+- It is possible to request a SQL statement list such as "SELECT 1; SELECT 2" within a single SQL statement string, however the plugin will only execute the first statement and silently ignore the others ref: [`storesafe/cordova-sqlite-storage#551`](https://github.com/storesafe/cordova-sqlite-storage/issues/551)
 - It is possible to insert multiple rows like: `transaction.executeSql('INSERT INTO MyTable VALUES (?,?),(?,?)', ['Alice', 101, 'Betty', 102]);` which was not supported by SQLite 3.6.19 as referenced by [Web SQL (DRAFT) API section 5](https://www.w3.org/TR/webdatabase/#web-sql).
 The iOS WebKit Web SQL implementation seems to support this as well.
 - Unlike the HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/) this plugin handles executeSql calls with too few parameters without error reporting.
-In case of too many parameters this plugin reports error code 0 (SQLError.UNKNOWN_ERR) while Android/iOS (WebKit) Web SQL correctly reports error code 5 (SQLError.SYNTAX_ERR) ref: https://www.w3.org/TR/webdatabase/#dom-sqlexception-code-syntax
+In case of too many parameters this plugin reports error code `0` (`SQLError.UNKNOWN_ERR`) while Android/iOS (WebKit) Web SQL correctly reports error code `5` (`SQLError.SYNTAX_ERR`) ref: https://www.w3.org/TR/webdatabase/#dom-sqlexception-code-syntax
-- Positive and negative `Infinity` SQL parameter argument values are treated like `null` by this plugin on Android and iOS ref: [xpbrew/cordova-sqlite-storage#405](https://github.com/xpbrew/cordova-sqlite-storage/issues/405)
+- Positive and negative `Infinity` SQL parameter argument values are treated like `null` by this plugin on Android and iOS ref: [`storesafe/cordova-sqlite-storage#405`](https://github.com/storesafe/cordova-sqlite-storage/issues/405)
-- Positive and negative `Infinity` result values cause a crash on iOS/macOS cases ref: [xpbrew/cordova-sqlite-storage#405](https://github.com/xpbrew/cordova-sqlite-storage/issues/405)
+- Positive and negative `Infinity` result values cause a crash on iOS/macOS cases ref: [`storesafe/cordova-sqlite-storage#405`](https://github.com/storesafe/cordova-sqlite-storage/issues/405)
 - Known issue(s) with of certain ASCII/UNICODE characters as described below.
 - Boolean `true` and `false` values are handled by converting them to the "true" and "false" TEXT string values, same as WebKit Web SQL on Android and iOS.
-This does not seem to be 100% correct as discussed in: [xpbrew/cordova-sqlite-storage#545](https://github.com/xpbrew/cordova-sqlite-storage/issues/545)
+This does not seem to be 100% correct as discussed in: [`storesafe/cordova-sqlite-storage#545`](https://github.com/storesafe/cordova-sqlite-storage/issues/545)
-- A number of uncategorized errors such as CREATE VIRTUAL TABLE USING bogus module are reported with error code 5 (SQLError.SYNTAX_ERR) on Android/iOS/macOS by both (WebKit) Web SQL and this plugin.
+- A number of uncategorized errors such as CREATE VIRTUAL TABLE USING bogus module are reported with error code `5` (`SQLError.SYNTAX_ERR`) on Android/iOS/macOS by both (WebKit) Web SQL and this plugin.
 - Error is reported with error code of `0` on Windows as well as Android with the `androidDatabaseProvider: 'system'` setting described below.
-- In case of an issue that causes an API function to throw an exception (Android/iOS WebKit) Web SQL includes includes a code member with value of 0 (SQLError.UNKNOWN_ERR) in the exception while the plugin includes no such code member.
+- In case of an issue that causes an API function to throw an exception (Android/iOS WebKit) Web SQL includes includes a code member with value of `0` (`SQLError.UNKNOWN_ERR`) in the exception while the plugin includes no such code member.
 - This plugin supports some non-standard features as documented below.
-- Results of SELECT with BLOB data such as `SELECT LOWER(X'40414243') AS myresult`, `SELECT X'40414243' AS myresult`, or reading data stored by `INSERT INTO MyTable VALUES (X'40414243')` are not consistent on Android with use of `androidDatabaseProvider: 'system'` setting or Windows.
+- SELECT with BLOB data such as `SELECT LOWER(X'40414243') AS myresult`, `SELECT X'40414243' AS myresult`, or SELECT of data stored by `INSERT INTO MyTable VALUES (X'40414243')` results in an error on Android with use of `androidDatabaseProvider: 'system'` setting and Windows.
 (These work with Android/iOS WebKit Web SQL and have been supported by SQLite for a number of years.)
-- Whole number parameter argument values such as `42`, `-101`, or `1234567890123` are handled as INTEGER values by this plugin on Android, iOS (default UIWebView), and Windows while they are handled as REAL values by (WebKit) Web SQL and by this plugin on iOS with WKWebView (using cordova-plugin-wkwebview-engine) or macOS ("osx").
+- Whole number parameter argument values such as `42`, `-101`, or `1234567890123` are handled as INTEGER values by this plugin on Android, iOS (cordova-ios pre-6.0), and Windows while they are handled as REAL values by (WebKit) Web SQL and by this plugin on iOS with WKWebView (cordova-ios 6.0(+)) or macOS ("osx").
 This is evident in certain test operations such as `SELECT ? as myresult` or `SELECT TYPEOF(?) as myresult` and storage in a field with TEXT affinity.
 - INTEGER, REAL, +/- `Infinity`, `NaN`, `null`, `undefined` parameter argument values are handled as TEXT string values on Android with use of the `androidDatabaseProvider: 'system'` setting.
 (This is evident in certain test operations such as `SELECT ? as myresult` or `SELECT TYPEOF(?) as myresult` and storage in a field with TEXT affinity.)
 - In case of invalid transaction callback arguments such as string values the plugin attempts to execute the transaction while (WebKit) Web SQL would throw an exception.
 - The plugin handles invalid SQL arguments array values such as `false`, `true`, or a string as if there were no arguments while (WebKit) Web SQL would throw an exception.
 NOTE: In case of a function in place of the SQL arguments array WebKit Web SQL would report a transaction error while the plugin would simply ignore the function.
 - In case of invalid SQL callback arguments such as string values the plugin may execute the SQL and signal transaction success or failure while (WebKit) Web SQL would throw an exception.
 - In certain cases such as `transaction.executeSql(null)` or `transaction.executeSql(undefined)` the plugin throws an exception while (WebKit) Web SQL indicates a transaction failure.
-- In certain cases such as `transaction.executeSql()` with no arguments (Android/iOS WebKit) Web SQL includes includes a code member with value of 0 (SQLError.UNKNOWN_ERR) in the exception while the plugin includes no such code member.
+- In certain cases such as `transaction.executeSql()` with no arguments (Android/iOS WebKit) Web SQL includes includes a code member with value of `0` (`SQLError.UNKNOWN_ERR`) in the exception while the plugin includes no such code member.
 - If the SQL arguments are passed in an `Array` subclass object where the `constructor` does not point to `Array` then the SQL arguments are ignored by the plugin.
 - The results data objects are not immutable as specified/implied by [Web SQL (DRAFT) API section 4.5](https://www.w3.org/TR/webdatabase/#database-query-results).
 - This plugin supports use of numbered parameters (`?1`, `?2`, etc.) as documented in <https://www.sqlite.org/c3ref/bind_blob.html>, not supported by HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/) ref: [Web SQL (DRAFT) API section 4.2](https://www.w3.org/TR/webdatabase/#parsing-and-processing-sql-statements).